Friction Hinge Basics

 Aluminum friction hinges are also resistant to corrosion and oxidation, much like stainless steel, but have a much higher strength-to-weight ratio.
 This makes aluminum friction hinges ideal for reducing weight without sacrificing durability.

-Plastic friction hinges offer a lesser cost and greater versatility than metal hinges.
-Plastic friction hinges provide an economical option for applications where weight is important or the visual look or strength of metal may not be required.
-They can be used for traditional plastic hinges, specially designed monitor mounts and more.
+Glass-filled nylon friction hinges offer lower cost and greater versatility than metal hinges.
+These hinges provide an aesthetically pleasing and economical option for applications where weight is important and the strength of metal may not be required.
+Nylon can be used in traditional hinges, specially designed monitor mounts, and more.

 How Long Do Friction Hinges Typically Last?